-Simple Notificaitions with React Toastify: A Beginner Guide
+Simple Notifications with React Toastify: A Beginner Guide

 The importance of notifications in terms of user experience is undeniable.
 Information messages, success notifications, error alerts, and more, provide feedback on the state of the application, offering a more user-friendly and interactive experience.
 However, managing and presenting notifications properly can be complex.
 This is where React Toastify comes in.